pknell/gitlab-terraform/blog.md

     * Please keep in mind that the KMS keypair is not free.
 At the time of writing this article, it costs $1 per month.
 Encrypting this token is important because GitLab does not currently have any way to limit the scope of access, and anyone who has access to the Lambda function will be able to get the token.
-With use of KMS, you can separate who has access to view the Lambda function versus who has access to use the key for decryption.
+When the token is KMS-encrypted, you can separately manage access to view the Lambda function versus access to decrypt the token.
     * The following screenshot (from the Lambda AWS Console) shows the helper for setting up KMS.
     After creating the stack, you can navigate to the Lambda function, enable the "helpers" and then click the "Code" button.
 It will give you JavaScript code for decrypting, which you can use for